 grant_single_labels|projects

-- Providing on-the-job training to WorkBC clients
+- Providing on-the-job training and supervision for new employees.

 grant_single|admissibleProjectsExample

-Hire and train an administrative assistant specializing in medical records management.
+Hire and train an administrative assistant specializing in medical records management

-Hire a junior software developer and provide comprehensive training in software development.
+Hire a junior software developer and provide comprehensive training in software development

-Hire and train a warehouse worker for inventory management in an e-commerce business.
+Hire and train a warehouse worker for inventory management in an e-commerce business

 grant_single_labels|admissibility